aarnadlr/material-design-react-to-sketch-demo/README.md

 This project contains official, Foundation-based Material Design React components which have been successfully rendered to Sketch using html-sketchapp-cli.

-The built JSON files and final Sketch files are included here for reference :)
+The built JSON files and rendered Sketch files are included here for reference :)